MathWorks

-MathWorks is an American privately held corporation that specializes in mathematical computing software.
+The MathWorks, Inc. is an American privately held corporation that specializes in mathematical computing software.
 Its major products include MATLAB and Simulink, which support data analysis and simulation.

 History

-The company's key product, MATLAB, was created in the 1970s by Cleve Moler, who was chairman of the computer science department at the University of New Mexico at the time.
+MATLAB was created in the 1970s by Cleve Moler, who was chairman of the computer science department at the University of New Mexico at the time.
 It was a free tool for academics.
 Jack Little, who would eventually set up the company, came across the tool while he was a graduate student in electrical engineering at Stanford University.

 Little and Steve Bangert rewrote the code for MATLAB in C while they were colleagues at an engineering firm.
 They founded MathWorks along with Moler in 1984, with Little running it out of his house in Portola Valley, California.
 Little would mail diskettes in baggies (food storage bags) to the first customers.
 The company sold its first order, 10 copies of MATLAB, for $500 to the Massachusetts Institute of Technology (MIT) in February 1985.
-A few years later, Little and the company moved to Massachusetts, and Little hired Jeanne O'Keefe, an experienced computer executive, to help formalize the business.
+A few years later, Little and the company moved to Massachusetts.
+There, Little hired Jeanne O'Keefe, an experienced computer executive, to help formalize the business.
 By 1997, MathWorks was profitable, claiming revenue of around $50 million, and had around 380 employees.

+Since 1993 an open source alternative, GNU Octave (mostly compatible with matlab) and scilab (similar to matlab) have been available.

 In 1999, MathWorks relocated to the Apple Hill office complex in Natick, Massachusetts, purchasing additional buildings in the complex in 2008 and 2009, ultimately occupying the entire campus.
 MathWorks expanded further in 2013 by buying Boston Scientific's old headquarters campus, which is near to MathWorks' headquarters in Natick.

 By 2018, the company had around 3,000 employees in Natick and said it had revenues of around $900 million.

+On May 18, 2025, MathWorks was the target of a ransomware attack which took down online applications for over a week.

 Products

 The company's two lead products are MATLAB, which provides an environment for scientists, engineers and programmers to analyze and visualize data and develop algorithms, and Simulink, a graphical and simulation environment for model-based design of dynamic systems.
 MATLAB and Simulink are used in aerospace, automotive, software and other fields.
-The company's other products include Polyspace, SimEvents, and Stateflow.
+The company's other products include Polyspace, SimEvents, Stateflow, and ThingSpeak.